Fateme-Bakhshi/trellomize/README.md

 ##

 > Final submission tagged as v1.0 in the Releases section

-> This project was developed as the first course project for the "Advanced Programming" class at IUST (Spring 1403).
+> This project was developed as the second course project for the "Advanced Programming" class at IUST (Spring 1403).